-It is important to take note of any possible obstruction or areas of concern on your roof as this might disrupt or change the layout of solar panels on your roof.
-These things can include vents, ponding water or chimneys.
-Although installers are able to work around these obstructions, it might generate further installation costs and reduce the effectiveness of the solar panels.
+It’s also important to take note of any possible obstruction or areas of concern on your roof as this might disrupt or change the layout of solar panels on your roof.
+Vents, ponding water and chimneys are the most common rooftop obstructions.
+Solar installers are usually able to work around these obstructions.
+However, this might cause you to incur greater installation costs and reduce the effectiveness of the solar panels.

-As we know that solar panels rely primarily on sunlight to function, shade can significantly diminish the amount of power that the solar panels generates and thus, affects the overall effectiveness of the panels.
-This means that if your roof is relatively shaded or has shadows cast on it for extended time durations (for example, due to large trees or neighbouring buildings), installation of solar on your rooftops might not be the best option.
-Just remember – the more direct sunlight your roof has, the better and more suited it is!
+We know that solar panels rely primarily on sunlight to function.
+Because of this, shade can significantly diminish the amount of power that a solar panel setup can generate.
+This can greatly affect the overall effectiveness of a solar system.
+This means that if your roof is relatively shaded or has shadows cast on it for extended time durations — for example, due to large trees or neighbouring buildings — installation of solar on your rooftops might not be the best option.
+Bottom line: the more direct sunlight your rooftop is exposed to, the greater its solar suitability!

-Time to bust this misconception!
-This is not true in Singapore and largely based on articles in the US.
-Locally, East facing roofs are the most optimal for solar due to having the highest and most direct sun exposure.
+Ever heard that south-facing roofs are the best for solar as they generate the most electricity from its solar panels?
+Well. it’s time to bust this misconception!
+This is not true in Singapore and is more relevant to the US context.
+Locally, east-facing roofs are the most optimal for solar as they have the highest and most direct sun exposure.

-However, even when your roof isn’t directly facing the East, don’t be disheartened as this does not mean that your roof is not suitable for solar panels.
-The solar panels can still generate significant amounts of energy, even in areas that do not get abundant sunlight.
-Regardless of the direction and location of your rooftop, there is only a discrepancy of 20% in electricity produced.
+That said, even if your roof isn’t directly facing the east, don’t be disheartened!
+This definitely doesn’t mean that your roof is not suitable for solar panels.
+Solar panels can usually still generate considerable amounts of energy even in areas that don’t experience abundant sunlight.
+There is only a 20% discrepancy in electricity produced regardless of the direction and location of your rooftop,

-Thus, you will certainly not be losing out on the productivity and functions of the solar roof system or the amazing benefits of solar.
+Thus, you’ll certainly not lose out on the productivity and functionality of your rooftop solar system or the amazing benefits of solar.